brillout/goldpage/docs/readme.template.md

 Goldpage is different; it supports all app types and switching from one app type to another is easy.
 With Goldpage,
-you can create a prototype before even knowing what "SPA" or "SSR" mean, and only later try out the different app types and see which one works best for you.
+you can create a prototype before even knowing what "SPA" or "SSR" mean and, once you finished a first prototype, you can experiment with different app types and see which one works best for your app.
 We actually encourage you to not spend time about learning all these different app types and instead just start create a first prototype.
 You'll get to know all app types while developing your app and you'll eventually figure out what app type works best for your app.

-For example SSR.
+For example SSR and SEO.
+Google executes JavaScript but it has limitations and it's not clear whether you will need.
+We recommend you to experiement without SSR first and if you're not satisfied with Googlebot's capability of executing JavaScript crawler and if
+'s not
+Whether or not you will require to render your pages to HTML to achieve now always clear and requires you to experiment if
 By default, Goldpage generates an MPA and easily add SSR at a later point.
-This means that you can (and we recommend you to) start without SSR and later, if you encounter SEO problems, then add SSR to your app.
+You can start without SSR and later, if you encounter SEO problems, add SSR to your app.
+We fur

 Switching between app types is only a matter of setting three page configs:
 `renderToDom` - If set to true, your page is rendered in the browser (to the DOM).
 `renderToHtml` - If set to true, your page is rendered on Node.js (to HTML).
 `renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.
 These three flags allow you to get any app type.
-For example, by setting `renderToDom: true` and `renderToHtml: true` you get SSR, and by setting `renderToDom: true` and `renderToHtml: false` you get an MPA.
+For example, to get SSR, you set `renderToDom: true` and `renderToHtml: true`, and to get an MPA you set `renderToDom: true` and `renderToHtml: false`.
 We further elaborate in the next section.

 !INLINE ./snippets/section-footer.md #readme